gitmachtl/scripts/cardano/testnet-launchpad/README.md

 The examples in here are for using the scripts in Online-Mode.
 Please get yourself familiar on how to use each single script, a detailed Syntax about each script can be found [here](#scriptfiles-syntax).<br>
 Working in [Offline-Mode](#examples-in-offline-mode) introduces another step before and ofter each example, so you should understand the Online-Mode first.

+:bulb: Make sure your 00_common.sh is having the correct setup for your system!

 ## Generating a normal address, register a stake address, register a stake pool

 Lets say we wanna make ourself a normal address to send/receive ada, we want this to be nicknamed mywallet.